 4. Run the Comps

-Now we’ve arrived at what may be the most accurate method for determining the genuine value of your selling house in Riverside — fair market value.
+Now we’ve arrived at what may be the most accurate method for determining the genuine value of your selling house in San Bernardino — fair market value.
 Comparing your house to recently sold similar properties in your neighborhood and immediate vicinity is part of this appraisal tool or process.
 You’ll know the market value of your home when you know what buyers are willing to pay for properties similar to yours.

 To do so, you must select comps (comparable homes) that are eerily similar to your own, guaranteeing that you compare apples to apples.
 “Consider which properties would pique a buyer’s interest if yours isn’t available.
 Look for properties that are comparable in size, location, condition, and upgrades.”